 Work Tracking System

 The Work Tracking System is the place where your backlog lives.
-Lighthouse is designed to onboard more systems as needed (please create a request If you’d like to see a new system supported).
+Lighthouse is designed to onboard more systems as needed, join our Slack or reach out via email if you’d like to see a new system supported.

 Currently supported are Jira and Azure DevOps.
 The general workflow is the same for any Work Tracking System, the difference is in the information required to connect to the system and how to write the queries.